 - Respect the rules of the bereaved family: The bereaved family will usually set rules for visiting during the mourning period, such as dress, speech and behavior, which must be respected and followed.

-When visiting during a period of bereavement, only sincere care and careful consideration can make our visits a gentle comfort in times of grief rather than an additional burden.
+Only with sincere care and careful consideration can our visits during bereavement become a gentle comfort in times of grief, rather than an additional burden.

-Faced with separation in life, we can't help but feel confused and helpless.
-In times of bereavement, how to express care appropriately and take into account one's own feelings and the feelings of others is an issue that many people are concerned about.
-Careful behavior not only shows respect for the deceased, but also creates a warm and comfortable environment for each other.
-Here are a few suggestions to help guide your visit during a funeral.
+Facing the pain of loss, we inevitably feel lost and helpless.
+In times of loss, how to appropriately express care and balance the feelings of both ourselves and others is a concern for many.
+Careful behavior not only demonstrates respect for the deceased but also creates a warm and comfortable environment for both parties.
+The following suggestions may help guide your visit during a bereavement event.

 Visiting hours and etiquette:

 Avoid visiting during the most solemn period of mourning.
-You can refer to funeral customs and choose an appropriate time to visit.
+Refer to funeral customs and choose an appropriate time to visit.

 - taboo:Avoid visiting during funeral ceremonies.